madhurijetty/KBS_TermProject/README.md

 - Delving into data
 - Examining important interrelationships between attributes
 - Identifying interesting subsets of the observations
-- Develop an initial idea of possible associations amongst the predictors, as well as between the predictors and the target variable.<br/><br/>
+- Develop an initial idea of possible associations amongst the predictors, as well as between the predictors and the target variable.<br>

+### Tentative plan for analysis on GCP

-### Preprocessing Phase
+#### Preprocessing Phase
 - In this phase, First we'll try to find out which columns has null values in the dataset.
 - Then we will fill the missing values of the columns in the dataset.
 - We'll also look for outliers and try to remove them.
 - After that we'll check the correlation between the features (columns) to find out the most relevant features for the prediction.<br/>

-### Dashboard for Users and Dashboard for Data Engineers
+#### Dashboard for Users and Dashboard for Data Engineers
 - We'll create two different dashboards one for our main audience/users i.e students or job-seekers and the other for Data Engineers.
 - Dashboard for users will be more simplified and clear so that users would be able to understand it easily.
 - Dashboard for Data Engineers